Faroe Islanders: Origins

 The first known settlers of the Faroe Islands were Gaelic hermits and monks who arrived in the 6th century.

-From the ninth century onwards the Norse-Gaels came and brought Norse culture and language to the islands.
+The Norse-Gaels started going to the island in the ninth century; they brought Norse culture and language to the islands with them.
 Little is known about this period, thus giving room for speculation.
 A single source mentions early settlement, the Icelandic Færeyinga saga.
 It was written sometime around 1200 and explains events taking place approximately 300 years prior.
-According to the saga, many Norsemen objected to the Norwegian king's unification politics and thus fled to other countries, including the newfound places in the west.
+According to the saga, many Norsemen objected to the Norwegian king, Harald Fairhair's unification politics and thus fled to other countries, including the newfound places in the west.

 Historians have understood since the time of the Færeyinga saga that the Viking Grímur Kamban was the first settler in the Faroes.
 The Norwegians must have known about the isles before leaving Norway.
 If Grímur Kamban had settled sometime earlier, this could explain the Norwegians' knowledge of them.
 Another, more logical explanation might be that the Gaels of Scotland and Ireland told the Norwegians of the islands.

 While Grímur is an Old Norse first name, Kamban indicates a Celtic origin.
-Thus he could have been a man from Ireland, Scotland or Isle of Man, where the Vikings already had settlements.
+Thus, he could have been a man from Ireland, Scotland or Isle of Man, where the Vikings already had settlements.
 Some place names from the oldest settlements on the Faroes suggest that some of the settlers perhaps came from the Scottish islands and the British coast.